Kendrick Newtonian Heaters

 These are installed behind the mirror in between the mirror and the mirror cell and are held in place by putting a thin skim of silicone caulk (easily found at any hardware store) onto the heater and allowing the heater to dry to the back of the mirror.
 We do not recommend using heaters that would wrap around the outside of the optic as the thickness of Newtonian primary mirrors make this method ineffective due to the mirror mass.
 It is much better and much more effective to heat a primary mirror from behind.

 The heaters require the use of a Dew Controller.
-Any Kendrick Controller model can be used for low-wattage heaters and for higher wattage, all but our Micro Controller (the small, light-duty model) are the perfect match.
-These heaters can be used with a temperature sensor on some models of our Elliptical and Primary mirror heaters, when used withour our DigiFire-12 Controller (#2001-12), and soon to be released Premier Controller (summer 2016).
+Any Kendrick Controller model will work great.
+These heaters can be used with a temperature sensor on some models of our Elliptical and Primary mirror heaters, when used with our our DigiFire FX-PRO Controller (#2001-FX-PRO), and soon to be released Premier Controller (late summer 2020).

 It is recommended that the Primary Mirror heaters be used at a low controller setting (ie: 15% to 20% in order to prevent optical distortion.
 The high wattage is built into the heaters to help clear dew or frost that is already on the optic.
 Once cleared reset your controller to a lower setting.

 Our Standard Elliptical heaters fit behind the secondary mirror and work best in Newtonian telescopes that have the removable type of secondary mirror housing.

 The Split heater is also meant to be attached to the back of a secondary mirror but is to be used with larger secondary mirrors that are attached to mirror stalks.
 As the heater is flexible, it can easily be placed around the mirror stalk and then the heater is glued to the back of the mirror.